A Structured Approach to Safety Case Construction for AI Systems: Reusable AI Safety-Case Templates

 Causal arguments rely on abductive and deductive reasoning, drawing evidence from incident analyses, interpretability studies, and post-mitigation verification.

 \textbf{Capability-oriented}

 Capability-oriented arguments support capability-limited claims by showing that technical or intrinsic boundaries effectively constrain behaviour.

-\begin{itemize} \item \textbf{Control argument} demonstrates that design or configuration controls prevent the system from exceeding authorised capabilities.\\ Example: \textit{“System X is capable to cause serious harm, but it is restricted from using those capabilities; The AI system will not be modified such that it can use its capabilities to cause serious harm; The AI system’s model weights will not be stolen."} \item \textbf{Intrinsic argument} shows that internal model behaviours (e.g., refusal, bounded reasoning) inherently limit risk.\\ Example: \textit{“System X is not capable to cause serious harm, regardless of how it is modified or used; Safety-alignment training enforces refusal to generate disallowed instructions across tested scenarios.”} \end{itemize}
+\begin{itemize} \item \textbf{Control argument} demonstrates that design or configuration controls prevent the system from exceeding authorised capabilities.\\ Example: \textit{“System X is capable of causing serious harm, but it is restricted from using those capabilities; The AI system will not be modified such that it can use its capabilities to cause serious harm; The AI system’s model weights will not be stolen."} \item \textbf{Intrinsic argument} shows that internal model behaviours (e.g., refusal, bounded reasoning) inherently limit risk.\\ Example: \textit{“System X is not capable of causing serious harm, regardless of how it is modified or used; Safety-alignment training enforces refusal to generate disallowed instructions across tested scenarios.”} \end{itemize}

 These arguments combine deductive reasoning (for design rules) and empirical reasoning (for behavioural validation) and are evidenced by mechanism inspection, alignment evaluation, and red-team testing.